chaoss/metrics/activity-metrics/pull-request-code-reviews-new.md

 # New Contributors of Code Reviews

 ## 1. Description
-What is the number of persons contributing with reviews of code for the first time?
+The number of people contributing with reviews of code for the first time

 ## 2. Use Cases